tonethar/IGME-330-Master/notes/HW-php-web-service-1.md

   - On banjo, we could use use Perl, PHP, Python, or even shell scripts to create our web service
   - PHP is the well-suited to constructing our simple web service (as we will see as we start coding it), so that's what we are going to use

-#5 - we need a way to pass *parameters* to our web service - the choices are:
+#5 - we need a way for the client app to pass *parameters* to our web service - the choices are:
   - ["Restful"](https://en.wikipedia.org/wiki/Representational_state_transfer) - where the parameters are passed as part of the url "path" - like in the "Random Image" endpoint above.
 (This is how we will be doing web services in IGME-430)
   - [POST](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Request_methods) - which is an HTTP method - where the parameters are passed as additional *data* - basically as a separate file.
 (We will be using this technique in IGME-430)
   - [GET](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Request_methods) - where the parameters are passed as part of the *query string* - like in the iTunes Search example above: